-When Liv dies, she leaves behind five friends who are faced with the task of carrying on.
+When Liv dies, she leaves behind five friends faced with the task of carrying on.
 But how do you carry on when everything you know has changed?

-Holding on to the memory of their loved one, the gang are surprised when Liv’s ‘Things to do before I’m 30’ list surfaces, in what seems to be a fitting tribute to Liv, the group decide they will complete the list in her honour.
-Following that piece of paper is going to change their lives more than they will ever know and soon they will realise that when they lost her, they lost themselves too!
+Holding on to the memory of their loved one, the gang bevome surprised when Liv’s ‘Things to do before I’m 30’ list surfaces.
+In what seems to be a fitting tribute to Liv, the group decide they will complete the list in her honour.
+Following that piece of paper is going to change their lives more than they will ever know.
+And soon they will realise that when they lost her, they lost themselves too!

 Five friends, five lives, one loss that will connect them forever.